tomerwolgithub/question-decomposition-to-sql/README.md

 ## License
 This repository and its data is released under the MIT license.
-For the external datasets and databases used throughput our experiments:
+For the external datasets and databases used throughout our experiments:
 * The Break dataset [(Wolfson et al., 2020)](https://allenai.github.io/Break/) is under the MIT License.
 * Spider [(Yu et al., 2018)](https://yale-lily.github.io/spider) is under the CC BY-SA 4.0 License.
 * Geo880 [(Zelle and Mooney, 1996)](https://www.aaai.org/Library/AAAI/1996/aaai96-156.php) is available under the GNU General Public License 2.0.